 - Name Reservation: Once you have identified business entity name, you can reserve the name with the Secretary of State for a period of 120 days.

-- Name Registration: If you are foreign entity planning to set up company in Indiana then you will be required to register business name with the Secretary of State.
+- Name Registration: If you are a foreign entity planning to set up a company in Indiana then you will be required to register your business name with the Secretary of State.

 Application for Name Registration

 Indiana Code, IC 23-18-2-10 (LLC) and IC 23-1-24-1 (Business Corporations) states that each Business or Professional Corporation and Limited Liability Company is required to maintain a registered agent in the state of Indiana.
 We are one of the respected registered agents in Indiana and will be responsible for initiating company incorporation in Indiana through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Foreign Registration Statement” for foreign corporations.

 If you are planning to form a domestic corporation (For profit), then you will have to file “Articles of incorporation” pursuant to Section 23-1-21-3, 2015 Indiana Code.
 If you are planning foreign business incorporation in Indiana then you will be required to file a “Foreign Registration Statement” pursuant to Indiana Code 23-1-49-1.
 In order to streamline the process we can file documents on your behalf through the online process or through an expedited process.